 Are You a Good Candidate for Antibiotic Prophylaxis

 This depends on the outcome of the benefits/risks analysis that should be performed based on your unique history.
-At Lehigh Oral and Maxillofacial Surgery, and can go over your medical history and determine whether antibiotic prophylaxis is the right choice for you.
+At Lehigh Oral and Maxillofacial Surgery, our specialists and Our specialists can go over your medical history and determine whether antibiotic prophylaxis is the right choice for you.
 This includes conditions you suffer from, the medications you are on, and more.

-To schedule an appointment at Lehigh Oral and Maxillofacial Surgery, all you have to do is call us at (610) 435-6161 and ask to see either or .
+To schedule an appointment at Lehigh Oral and Maxillofacial Surgery, all you have to do is call us at (610) 435-6161 and ask to see either our specialists or Our specialists.